Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 environmental sustainability, and rural development projects.

-Further, your Company doesn’t fall in any of the criteria mentioned in Section 135(1) of
+Further, your Company doesn’t fall in any of the criteria mentioned in Section 135(1) of the

-the Companies Act, 2013 during the immediately preceding financial year but for the better
+Companies Act, 2013 during the immediately preceding financial year but for the better

 Corporate Governance and understanding, the annual report on our CSR activities is

-“Annexure-V” to the Board’s report.
+appended as “Annexure-V” to the Board’s report.

 The Company’s CSR Policy is available on our website, at